-PS270: Landscape Horticulture Work Program I (Pending program approval)
+PS270: Landscape Horticulture Work Program I Instructor: TBA

 This is a Spring semester course.
-Students are required to work under contract in the landscape horticulture trade with an approved employer for a period of at least 16 weeks (640 hours) minimum.
+Students are required to work under contract in the landscape horticulture trade with an approved employer for a period of at least 12 weeks (480 hours) minimum.
 Contract content may include such areas of work as landscape construction design and maintenance, plant production, turf maintenance, plant sales.

 The content of the contract will reflect the specialities of the employer.
-Available only to B.A.T.
-(Land Hort.) students.
+Available only to B.Tech (Land Hort.) students.